innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 In this case, `?PERSON` is a variable representing the subject, *forums* is the object, and *can use* is the predicate.

-We can encode this a formal rule using the `durable-rules` framework as follows:
+We can encode this formal rule using the durable-rules framework as follows:

 ```python
 @when_all(Subject("is", "student"))